 January 23 is National Pie Day!
-Not that you need an excuse to make pie, but if you do — here are 10 recipes I recommend.
+Not that you need an excuse to make pie, but if you do, here are 10 recipes.
 Enjoy!

-This Quick Butterscotch Cream Pie is a new favorite, and what’s great about it is you can make it in any flavor by varying the pudding mix.
-It freezes well and it quite pretty.
+This Quick Butterscotch Cream Pie is a new favorite.
+What’s great about it is you can make it in any flavor by varying the pudding mix.
+It freezes well and is quite pretty.

-I really like Earl’s Chocolate Cream Pie The chocolate filling is a bit lighter than some of the others, but still very satisfying.
+I really like Earl’s Chocolate Cream Pie.
+The chocolate filling is a bit lighter than some of the others, but still tastes rich.

 I couldn’t make this list without including a Key lime pie, and this one inspired by the Joe’s Stone Crab Key Lime Pie is a winner.
 It’s been a while since I’ve made it, unfortunately.
 There are just so many good Key lime recipes out there.